open-xchange/appsuite-frontend/documentation/upsell/upsell_02_tools.md

 title: Tools
 ---

-The following features inside OX App Suite can be used to integrate additional cross-& upsell trigger.
+The following features inside OX App Suite can be used to integrate additional cross-& upsell opportunities.

 # Custom app

 You are able to add an app to the app launcher which is completly customized.
 Icon, name as well as URL can be included and link to the upsell wizard as well as to an external page.
-For more technical information please see [here](https://documentation.open-xchange.com/latest/ui/customize/app/simple-application-iframe.html#add-app-to-launcher.)
+For more technical information please see [here]({{ site.baseurl }}/ui/customize/app/simple-application-iframe.html#add-app-to-launcher.)

 # Widget